 — Brentford FC (@BrentfordFC) May 30, 2021

 Thomas Frank, with his aggressive attacking approach towards the game, turned Brentford into a goalscoring machine who topped the most goals scored charts in consecutive seasons in the Championship.
 The Bees scored 80 goals in 2019/20 and 79 goals in the 2020/21 season and became the highest scoring side in the division while finishing third in the league on both occasions.

-The 47-year old Brentford manager will become only the second Danish manager in the Premier League era following the footsteps of Danish footballing legend Michael Laudrup.
+The 47-year-old Brentford manager became only the second Danish manager in the Premier League era following the footsteps of Danish footballing legend Michael Laudrup.
 Laudrup managed Swansea between 2012 and 2014 and finished in the top half of the league in 2013.
 Both of them had managed Brondby IF at some point in their careers.

-Under Thomas Frank, Brentford play a very high intensity, high tempo brand of football often called the heavy-metal football.
+Under Thomas Frank, Brentford play a very high-intensity, high-tempo brand of football inspired by “Gegenpressing“.
 It is a possession-based attacking style of play that incorporates high-pressing, high-line and positional play.
 Frank usually uses a simple 4-3-3 formation but he can also switch to a 3-4-1-2 to provide more width in attack.

 For his achievement in taking Brentford to the Premier League, Thomas Frank was awarded the Danish Coach of the Year award.
 Notably, he became the first Danish coach working overseas to be voted the Danish Football Association Coach of the Year.

 — Brentford FC (@BrentfordFC) June 1, 2021

 Thomas Frank started his journey at Griffin Park in 2016 as an assistant to current Norwich City manager Dean Smith.